gradle/gradle/subprojects/docs/src/docs/release/notes.md

 to Gradle then the whole stack trace is printed out.
 The improved log message should make it much easier to spot and fix those warnings.

+    > gradle tasks
+    The Jetty plugin has been deprecated and is scheduled to be removed in Gradle 4.0.
+Consider using the Gretty (https://github.com/akhikhl/gretty) plugin instead. at build_dhrhtn4oo56t198zc6nkf59c4.run(/home/someuser/project-dir/build.gradle:3)

+    ...

 ### The Wrapper can now use HTTP Basic Authentication to download distributions

 The Gradle Wrapper can now download Gradle distributions from a server requiring authentication.